Is it common to have a little bleeding 3 weeks after my hysterectomy?

 Causes of Post Hysterectomy Bleeding (after recovery period)

-Some light bleeding after intercourse after hysterectomy is not uncommon and caused by scar (granulation) tissue at the vaginal cuff.
+Scar (granulation) tissue at the vaginal cuff can also be a reason for light bleeding after hysterectomy and is not uncommon.
+This bleeding happens mostly after intercourse.
 A study shows that vaginal vault granulation may occur in about one-third of women who have a hysterectomy.
 Small lesions equal or less than 5mm will often heal spontaneously.
 Larger lesions they may need to seal them off by burning them (cauterize).
 Another way is to treat them with silver nitrate.

 Hysterectomy bleeding years after surgery